 We use software and some light editing to transcribe podcast episodes.
 Any errors, typos, or other mistakes in the show transcripts are the responsibility of GRTiQ Podcast and not our guest(s).
 We review and update show notes regularly, and we appreciate suggested edits – email: iQ at GRTiQ dot COM).
 The GRTiQ Podcast owns the copyright in and to all content, including transcripts and images, of the GRTiQ Podcast, with all rights reserved, as well our right of publicity.
 You are free to share and/or reference the information contained herein, including show transcripts (500-word maximum) in any media articles, personal websites, in other non-commercial articles or blog posts, or on a on-commercial personal social media account, so long as you include proper attribution (i.e., “The GRTiQ Podcast”) and link back to the appropriate URL (i.e., GRTiQ.com/podcast[episode]).

 The goal of The Graph is to index all data.
-And right now that looks like it’s just blockchain or maybe just Ethereum, but in 10, 20, 50 years, you can imagine every time you open your application or open your phone, the data you see should be indexed by The Graph.
-And the reason that is because we very strongly believe that Web 3, Ethereum, and other protocols are the future.
+And right now that looks like it’s just blockchain or maybe just Ethereum.
+But in 10, 20, 50 years, you can imagine every time you open your application or open your phone, the data you see should be indexed by The Graph.
+And the reason that is because we very strongly believe that web3, Ethereum and other protocols are the future.

-And at that time, my brother actually was starting Bounties Network at Consensys.
-And so I was learning a lot more about Ethereum, you know, what it could do for payments and just, you know, work in general, and I was sold.
-So, I actually took about a three-month leave of absence to teach myself Ethereum, and I would just sit there watching, you know, Ethereum researchers on YouTube all day.
-And then I came back and I had to quit, because I just couldn’t do it anymore.
-And at that time, I was still living in Canada, probably between Canada and the US.
-But then shortly after I moved to Thailand to join OmiseGO.
-And the rest is history.
+And at that time, my brother actually was starting Bounty Network at Consensus.
+And so I was learning a lot more about Ethereum, what it could do for payments and just work in general.
+And I was sold.
+So I actually took about a three-month leave of absence to teach myself Ethereum and I would just sit there watching Ethereum researchers on YouTube all day.
+And then I came back and I had to quit because I just couldn’t do it anymore.
+And at that time I was still living in Canada, traveling between Canada and the US, but then shortly after I moved to Thailand to join OmiseGO and the rest is history.

 I’m interested in what it was about Ethereum that caught your attention and drew you into crypto.

-And Ethereum was so clearly that solution.
-But as we started seeing other smart contracting platforms come out, Ethereum just really maintained its culture.
-And that’s a culture that you see in person, that you see with the researchers and developers and community builders, but also a culture in the way they innovate.
-And so although there’s there’s been a lot of feedback around the Eth Core dev process, or, you know, around specific types of implementations around DAOs, the fundamental ethos has always been the same, which is a commitment to this open vision, and also encouraging others to contribute as much as they can.
+And Ethereum was so clearly that solution, but as we started seeing other smart contracting platforms come out, Ethereum just really maintained its culture and that’s a culture that you see in person that you see with the researchers and developers and community builders, but also a culture in the way they innovate.
+And so although there there’s been a lot of feedback around the core dev process or around specific types of implementations around devs, the fundamental ethos has always been the same, which is commitment to this open vision and also encouraging others to contribute as much as they can.